 Yes.
-Collective Labour Agreements (negotiation between regulated labor unions and employers), and Company Regulations (official agreement given by the ‘’MOMT’’) permit employers to monitor computers and other equipment provided to their employees if employees are made aware of and give consent to be monitored, specifically if it pertains to personal data (The EIT law prohibits personal data breaches).
-It is against the law to monitor employees during working hours without their consent.
+Collective Labour Agreements (negotiations between regulated labor unions and employers), and Company Regulations (official agreement given by the ‘’MOMT’’) permit employers to monitor computers and other equipment provided to their employees if employees are made aware of and consent to being monitored, particularly if personal data is involved (The EIT law prohibits personal data breaches).
+It is illegal to monitor workers without their permission during working hours.

 3. Is it legal to monitor employee internet and social media activities?

 Yes.
-In Indonesia, It is illegal for anyone to divulge information belonging to any employer.
-Companies generally have the right to prevent employees from using the Internet for anything but work-related use as long as it is regulated by Collective Labour Agreements (CLA) or Company Regulations (CR).
-Employers still need to consider employees’ personal lives when monitoring social media activities and the internet use.
-Monitoring without consent is a violation of Law no. 11 OF 2008 on electronic information and transaction (EIT law ), which strictly requires consent from the individual whose private information is being processed.
-It is also advisable that companies provide policies on the use of the Internet and social media.
+It is illegal in Indonesia for any worker to disclose any employer’s information.
+Companies have the authority to restrict workers from accessing the Internet for any purpose other than work-related purposes, as long as it is governed by Collective Labour Agreements (CLA) or Company Regulations (CR).
+Employers must still consider their workers’ personal life while monitoring their social media and internet use.
+Monitoring without permission is a breach of Legislation No. 11 OF 2008 on electronic information and transaction (EIT law), which requires explicit agreement from the individual whose personal information is being handled.
+It is also recommended that businesses establish rules regarding the usage of the Internet and social media.